-- $8,000 a year for 4 years (the length of the degree) to help with tuition fees and living costs
+- $8,000 a year for 4 years (the length of your chosen degree) to help with your tuition fees and living costs

 Check if you are eligible to apply

-- eligible to enrol by 31 March 2019 in either a Bachelor of Forestry Science or Bachelor of Engineering (Hons) in Forest Engineering
+- enrolling in a Bachelor of Forestry Science or Bachelor of Engineering (Hons) with a major in forest engineering

 How to apply

 You can apply for the 2021 academic year from 1 June 2020.

 Complete this application form [DOCX, 26 KB]

 Submit the completed application form by emailing it to firstname.lastname@example.org

 What you need to provide with your application

 With your application form, you'll need to send us: